We are a small organisation of just over 30 employees led by CEO Mike Sharrock supported by a team of five directors.

 Emma joined the BPA as a Independent Non-Executive Director in July 2013.
 She was appointed Senior Independent Director in 2017 when she started her second four year term.

 Emma has many years experience in the senior civil service working across three central government departments.
 She led the Olympic and Paralympic Legacy Unit to support Lord Coe as the Prime Minister’s Olympic and Paralympic Legacy Ambassador, establishing a role in the sporting landscape post London 2012.
 Most recently she has worked as CEO of the Sport and Recreation Alliance from 2014 to 2019.

 Prior to that, Emma’s earlier roles have included Private Secretary to the Prime Minister, Deputy Head of Mission in the British Embassy in Madrid, Deputy Director in the Cabinet Office with responsibility for social policy and legislation and as an officer in the British Army.

 Chris was appointed to the Board in November 2018.
-An experienced professional services Partner, Chris is currently Head of Business Assurance at EY.
+An experienced professional services Partner and formerly Head of Business Assurance at EY, Chris is currently working at PA Consulting.

 Dave was the captain of Britain’s Football 5-a-side team and competed at London 2012 as the most experienced member of the squad, having achieved 144 caps throughout his international career.